Greenhouse Gases: Science and Technology

 Online ISSN: 2152-3878

-Associated Title(s): Biofuels, Bioproducts and Biorefining, Chemistry & Industry, Journal of Chemical Technology and Biotechnology, Journal of the Science of Food and Agriculture, Pest Management Science, Polymer International
+Associated Title(s): Biofuels, Bioproducts and Biorefining, Chemistry & Industry, Energy Science & Engineering, Journal of Chemical Technology and Biotechnology, Journal of the Science of Food and Agriculture, Pest Management Science, Polymer International

 Greenhouse Gases: Science and Technology is a review and commentary journal which also publishes occasional short communications of significant interest.
 Review and commentary articles are normally solicited, but the journal also warmly welcomes ideas for submission sent to the Managing Editor at firstname.lastname@example.org.
 In general, the journal prefers lively pieces of interest to a broad, interdisciplinary audience.
 All articles are subject to peer review.